Cramming Contextual Bandits for On-policy Statistical Evaluation: Statistical inference after cramming

 \section{Statistical inference after cramming}

-In this section, we show how to conduct statistical inference after cramming.
-Specifically, we formally introduce the policy value difference estimator $\widehat{\Delta}(\hat\pi_T; \pi_0)$ under cramming and derive its asymptotic properties.
-We show that under a minimal set of regularity conditions, the proposed estimator is $L_1$ consistent and asymptotically normal so long as the policy learning algorithm $\cA$ satisfies a stabilization condition.
-While our stabilization condition is relatively weak, it may be difficult to verify that any given learning algorithm satisfies this condition.
-To address this practical challenge, we also propose a simple, generic algorithm that can ensure any learning algorithm satisfies the required stabilization condition.
+In this section, we introduce the crammed policy value estimator $\widehat{V}(\hat\pi_{T-1})$ based on the inverse probability weighting (IPW) and derive its asymptotic properties.
+We establish that under mild regularity conditions, the proposed estimator is $L_1$-consistent and asymptotically normal so long as a bandit algorithm satisfies a certain stability condition.
+We then show that this stability condition holds for commonly used bandit algorithms, including $\epsilon$-greedy, Thompson Sampling, and UCB algorithms.